ProfBird/AndroidAppDev1-CourseMaterials/docs/index.md

 - Objectives
   - Understand the activity lifecycle
-  - Save activity state
+  - Save activity state: shared preferences, onSaveInstanceState
+  - Test effectively
+    - What to test: UI, functionality, exception handling (invalid input)
+    - What to test on: Across required APIs and screens
-  - Debug effectively
+  - Debug efficiently: Breakpoints, LogCat, Toasts
 - Reading
   - Selected parts of Ch.
 3 (lifecycle)?
   - Chapter 4: How to Test and Debug an Android App